gaolongsen/gaolongsen.github.io/_posts/2022-01-02-Robot Direct Kinematics - Coordinate System and Its Transformation.md

-# Robot Forward Kinematics - Coordinate System and Its Transformation
+# Robot Direct Kinematics - Coordinate System and Its Transformation

 I think robot kinematics is the core of the whole robotics.
 Take the SCARA robot as an example.
 As shown in the figure below, suppose the Cartesian coordinate system {A} is a fixed coordinate system.
 The red point **P** represents the end-effector of the robot link.